AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 ```

 ## 3. PSF

-**Public Subnet Filtering** Gateway = an Aviatrix gateway that provides ingress and egress security for AWS public subnets where instances have public IP addresses.
+The Aviatrix **Public Subnet Filtering** Gateway delivers _ingress_ and _egress_ security for AWS public subnets in which instances have public IP addresses.

 ### 3.1 Deploy the PSF